marie-jakob/DPSD-indie-exp/README.md

 * __Test Phase__: All words from the learning phase + an equal amount of new words are presented.
 Participants have to make a Remember-Know-New judgement, followed by a familiarity rating on a pseduo-continuous scale

-### WIP Stuff & TODOs

-* post-experimental questions
-* browser interactions
-* screen participants who participate via phone (or decide that the space bar suffices)
-* decide on the number of blocks
-* deployment via JATOS

 ### Files